 I recognise how important mentors are and I was very lucky to have support from the female chair of the board at the Pituitary Foundation.
 She was instrumental in supporting me in the early years in my role as CEO and backed my programme to transform the charity.
 During my time as CEO the Pituitary Foundation became the leading charity in its field globally.

 I found becoming a mother whilst in the role of CEO challenging because the buck stops with you in the job.
 Even with a supportive employer and a fantastic partner, it was exhausting in the early years.
 But it taught me to live in the grey and understand the importance of a good team.
-When my son was still a baby, I joined the IoD and over five years, took the certificate, diploma and the chartered director qualification.
+When my son was still a baby, I joined the IoD and over five years, took the Certificate, Diploma and Chartered Director Qualification.
 I didn’t start the process thinking I could be a chartered director but I did it, bit by bit.

 This professional development programme showed me how much power and responsibility are embedded in the position of a director.
 We hold the purse strings and people look to us as role models.
 We can make changes in terms of inclusion and diversity, but we must put actions and budget behind our ideas.
 As directors we should not only spend time with people who are different and listen to their stories, but also invest in training, action plans and champions.